Skip to Content

 It’s important to know that your RV furnace has to confirm two things before it can ignite.
 The first is that the blower fan is running at the proper speed, and this proof is made by the sail switch.

-The second thing your furnace has to determine in order to ignite is that its high-temperature limit switch, (sometimes referred to as the “furnace plenum thermostat”), hasn’t been tripped.
-This safety switch will cut the propane supply if the burner temp exceeds safe levels.
+The second thing your furnace has to determine in order to ignite is that its high-temperature limit switch (sometimes referred to as the “furnace plenum thermostat”) hasn’t been tripped.
+This safety switch will shut off the propane supply if the burner temperature exceeds safe limits.

 Essentially, 12V electricity will not make it to the control circuit to ignite the furnace unless both of these switches respond appropriately when the furnace is turned on.